do-community/do-blueprint-nodeapp/README.md

 Welcome to the Node.js Web App Blueprint repository.
 This repository can be used to quickly set up a 2 node infrastructure with NGINX, Node.js, and MongoDB configured and ready to start developing and deploying in a secured environment that is ready to scale.

-This process should take between 5 and 10 minutes.
+This process should take between five to ten minutes.

 After cloning the project and executing the Terraform and Ansible steps described below, you will have a layered Web, App and Data infrastructure.
 Web and app layers are deployed on a single compute server, and the database is on it's own server.
 Data will be stored on hardware redundant block storage, and firewalls will be configured in front of each server to filter out undesirable traffic.
-The final configuration will look as follows:

 ### Architecture of Node.js Web App Blueprint - version 1
 ![](https://blueprint-nodejs.nyc3.digitaloceanspaces.com/blueprint-v2.png)